 The estimated weight of windblown timber harvested and removed by Euroforest will be 1,900tonne and it should be noted that all AFT lorries have been travelling the, more expensive, long way round and not using the brae.
 CO2 lock up in the forest is estimated to be 1,500 cubic metres/annum

-Despite the devastated appearance we know regeneration and replanting will ensure the new diverse woodland will provide an excellent habitat for a wide variety of species…thus meeting the “improving the biodiversity “ aim of our forest management.
+Despite the devastated appearance, after harvesting or windblow, we know regeneration and replanting will ensure the new diverse woodland will provide an excellent habitat for a wide variety of species…thus meeting the “improving the biodiversity “ aim of our forest management.
 Standing dead wood has been left to provide raptor perches and des res invertebrate niches.